 “Workplace collaboration stats show that nearly all employees say that virtual team building games and activities have helped them build healthier relationships with their peers” (Totem Team).
 Virtual team building gives co-workers the opportunity to spend time together and get to know each other.
 This forges better interpersonal, and then subsequently, working relationships.

-When employees spend all of their time communicating via screen, they’re prone to Zoom fatigue, which is what happens when people feel burnt out after too much online interaction and stimulation.
+When employees spend all of their time communicating via screen, they’re prone to Zoom fatigue.
+That is what happens when people feel burnt out after too much online interaction and stimulation.

 “Humans have taken one of the most natural things in the world – an in-person conversation – and transformed it into something that involves a lot of thought: “You’ve got to make sure that your head is framed within the center of the video.
 If you want to show someone that you are agreeing with them, you have to do an exaggerated nod or put your thumbs up.
 That adds cognitive load as you’re using mental calories in order to communicate” (Stanford University).

-While virtual team building often takes place over Zoom, it still breaks up the monotony of meetings by giving team members a new, fun, and less intense way to socialize online.
+While virtual team building often takes place over Zoom, it still breaks up the monotony of meetings.
+It gives team members a new, fun, and less intense way to socialize online.

 While it has its perks, working from home can get lonely.
 Having limited to no interactions with co-workers often makes people feel isolated from the team and the company.
 “Over 50% felt lonely from communicating primarily via computer” (Aiir Consulting).
 Virtual team building helps bridge that gap and keep team members feeling like a part of a unified group.